Photo from Unsplash

 Morning

-I am poured out like water, and all my bones are out of joint. — Ps 22:14
+I am poured out like water, and all my bones are disjointed.
+My heart is like wax; it melts away within me. — Ps 22:14 BSB

-Did earth or heaven ever behold a sadder spectacle of woe!
-In soul and body, our Lord felt Himself to be weak as water poured upon the ground.
-The placing of the cross in its socket had shaken Him with great violence, had strained all the ligaments, pained every nerve, and more or less dislocated His bones.
-Burdened with His own weight, the grand sufferer felt the strain increasing every moment of those six long hours.
-His sense of faintness and general weakness were overpowering; while to His own consciousness He became nothing but a mass of misery and swooning sickness.
+Did earth or heaven ever witness a more sorrowful sight than this?
+In both soul and body, our Lord felt as weak as water poured out on the ground.
+The act of placing the cross in its socket must have shaken Him violently, straining every ligament, paining every nerve, and partially dislocating His bones.
+The weight of His own body burdened Him as He hung, each moment intensifying His agony during those six long hours.
+His sense of faintness and weakness became overpowering, leaving Him in a state of misery and sickness.

-When Daniel saw the great vision, he thus describes his sensations, “There remained no strength in me, for my vigor was turned into corruption, and I retained no strength.”
-How much more faint must have been our greater Prophet—when He saw the dread vision of the wrath of God, and felt it in His own soul!
+When Daniel saw his great vision, he described his reaction: "There remained no strength in me; my vigor was turned to frailty, and I retained no strength."
+How much more intense must have been the experience of our greater Prophet, Jesus, when He saw the terrifying vision of God's wrath and felt it within His soul!

 O King of grief!
-O King of wounds—how shall I grieve for You!
-As we kneel before our now ascended Savior’s throne, let us well remember the way by which He prepared it as a throne of grace for us; let us in spirit drink of His cup, that we may be strengthened for our hour of heaviness whenever it may come.
-In His natural body every member suffered, and so must it be in the spiritual; but as out of all His griefs and woes—His body came forth uninjured to glory and power, even so shall His mystical body come through the furnace with not so much as the smell of fire upon it.
+O King of wounds—how can I grieve for You enough?
+As we kneel before our ascended Savior’s throne, let us never forget the way He made that throne a seat of grace for us.
+Let us, in spirit, drink from His cup, so that we may be strengthened for our own times of suffering, whenever they come.
+Just as His natural body endured all manner of suffering and was gloriously raised, so too will His spiritual body, the Church, emerge from the furnace without even the smell of fire upon it.

 Evening

-Look upon mine affliction and my pain; and forgive all my sins. — Ps 25:18
+Consider my affliction and trouble, and take away all my sins. — Ps 25:18 BSB

-It is well for us when prayers about our sorrows are linked with pleas concerning our sins—when, being under God’s hand, we are not wholly taken up with our pain but remember our offences against God.
-It is well, also, to take both sorrow and sin to the same place.
-It was to God that David carried his sorrow—it was to God that David confessed his sin.
+It is good when prayers about our sorrows are linked with pleas concerning our sins—when, under God’s discipline, we are not consumed only by our pain but remember our offenses against Him.
+It is wise to bring both sorrow and sin to the same place.
+David took his sorrow to God, and he confessed his sin to the same God.

-But we must also take our sins to God.
-We must carry them to the cross, that the blood may fall upon them, to purge away their guilt, and to destroy their defiling power.
+We must also take our sins to God.
+Carry them to the cross, where the blood of Jesus can fall upon them, removing their guilt and breaking their power.

-The special lesson of the text is this—that we are to go to the Lord with sorrows and with sins in the right frame of heart.
-Note that all David asks concerning his sorrow is, “Look upon my affliction and my pain.”
-But the next petition is vastly more express, definite, decided, and plain, “Forgive all my sins!”
+The special lesson in this text is to approach the Lord with both sorrow and sin in the right spirit.
+Notice that David’s prayer about his sorrow is simple: "Look upon my affliction and my pain."
+But his next request is much more direct and specific: "Forgive all my sins!"